duracell80/DLNA-Radio/README.md

 # DLNA-Radio
+Most Internet Radio devices use a third party station database to populate stations in the radio.
+Sometimes these databases can be outdated or simply vanish off the Internet leaving you in a bit of a bind when trying to add or update your stations.
+If your device has DLNA / UPnP there is a quick hack using a server called Rygel that can give you a bridge to your device from a Laptop or Raspberry Pi.

 Using Rygel to stream radio URL's over DLNA / UPnP.
 This requires the use of the gStreamer libraries, be sure to install gStreamer as needed for your distro first.
 There is a basic apt get for GS in the install file.

 ```